fredilarsen/ModuleInterface/README.md

 When polling for settings from the database, the time from the database server is also retrieved, and distributed to modules as a coarse clock synchronization.
 This allows for modules to perform schedule based actions, working autonomously and therefore not depending on the master to be continuously available.

 The optional persistence functionality lets new settings be kept and automatically updated in EEPROOM for each module.
-Each module can the start in its previous state immediately, before gaining contact with the master.
+Each module can then start in its previous state immediately, before gaining contact with the master.
 So each module can continue working after a restart even if the master or network is down.

 The ModuleInterface library consists of a collection of classes, and some files with functions for functionality like EEPROM based persistence and master HTTP transfer.
 The basic classes are ModuleVariable (keeping one setting or input or output value), ModuleVariableSet (keeping a set of settings or input or output values), ModuleInterface (keeping settings, input values, output values and functionality for a module), ModuleInterfaceSet (in the master -- a collection of ModuleInterface objects that are kept synchronized with the modules).